 A much more beneficial and sustainable situation is one in which service to the community does not diminish the volunteer’s ability to enjoy living in their community.
 The best way to take pressure off your volunteer Board is to hire a professional to manage the day-to-day affairs of the association.
 Start by considering these four reasons why you might want to hire a manager:

 Board members might come and go, but a manager can offer a common thread that links one administration to the next.
 Why does this matter?
-Having a consistent management team ensures continuity when it comes to record keeping, budgeting, dealings with contractors, suppliers, and professional service providers, and even the relationships with your residents.
+Having a consistent management team ensures continuity regarding record-keeping, budgeting, dealings with contractors, suppliers, and professional service providers, and even the relationships with your residents.

-The board should be a decision-making body, but too often the day-to-day distractions of educating residents and attempting to meet their expectations can pull managing board members away from the big picture.
-Professional management can provide an administrative buffer, giving your residents the attention they deserve and freeing the board to focus on those decisions that affect the long-term viability of the community.
+The board should be a decision-making body, but too often, the day-to-day distractions of educating residents and attempting to meet their expectations can pull managing board members away from the big picture.
+Professional management can provide an administrative buffer, giving your residents the attention they deserve and freeing the board to focus on decisions that affect the community’s long-term viability.